stevevance/divvy-munging/README.md

 Launch dates prior to August 16, 2013, may be incorrect.
 I’m working to fix these.

+"Trips that did not include a start or end date were removed from original table" is standard language Alta Bicycle Share uses across all data releases.
+In the case of Divvy's 2013 data, there were no trips without a start or end date removed from the original table.
+In general, these kinds of trips would occur from missing/stolen bikes.

 ## Basic stats

 ### Sex/gender distribution stats